Wenqing-Liu-1010/Readme.md/README.md

 👨‍🎓 I graduated with my undergraduate degree from Central South University (CSU) 🎓.

-🌍 Currently, I'm pursuing my master's in AI at the University of Italian Switzerland (USI).
+🌍 Currently, I'm pursuing my master's in AI at the Università della Svizzera italiana (USI).

 🌱 I’m on an exciting journey doing a research project at LIA@EPFL 🚀, where I am currently on an exchange!